 Driving in Germany

 Maybe it’s your dream to drive without limits on the Autobahn.
 You may also want the flexibility to stop in smaller towns between the major cities.
-If you decide you want to rent a car, you can use AutoEurope or Europcar to compare offers from the major car rental agencies in the region.
+If you decide you want to rent a car, you can use DiscoverCars to compare offers from the major car rental agencies in the region.
 Before deciding, read more about what to expect of driving in Europe.

 Backpacking Tours in Germany

-Though part of the fun of backpacking Germany is exploring on your own, there are situations when it does make sense to go with a guide or a small group.
-This is a good option for those travelling Germany alone who would like to meet up with like-minded travellers.
-For these times, a popular option among backpackers is G Adventures.
+Though part of the fun of backpacking Germany is exploring on your own, there are situations, especially when venturing off the tourist trail, when it does make sense to go with a guide or a small group.

 Germany Hostels & Budget Accommodation